 You will be seen on the same day if your problem is urgent but you will need to inform your Receptionist of this and provide some details to enable us to ensure you are directed to the most appropriate service.
-An emergency appointment may not be with your normal doctor.
-If the surgery is full, you will be given a time for a slot designated for emergencies.
-Should your Doctor think that this is inappropriate, you may be asked to make a routine appointment.
+An emergency appointment will be with the Advanced Nurse Practitioner.
+If the surgery is full, you will be given a time for a slot designated for emergencies, should a clinician think that this is inappropriate, you may be asked to make a routine appointment.

 Please inform us as soon as possible if you are unable to keep a booked appointment.
 In an average week 70 patients fail to attend for their appointments.
 This means that 70 other patients have to wait longer than necessary for their appointment.
 You can now cancel an appointment without waiting in a phone queue, just telephone 01642 618170 and select the appropriate option and leave your details.